 The Laidlaw Scholars Leadership & Research Programme

-There will also be be a follow-up online information session for those still wishing to find out more.
+We will also be hosting an online information session in January for those wishing to find out more about the programme.

 Frequently Asked Questions